bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ## Alternative Point Representations and Addition Laws

 We use coordinates based on extended twisted Edwards coordinates
-[TwistedRevisited]: the projective tuple (X, Y, Z, T) with Z != 0 and T = X * Y/Z corresponds to a point (x, y) satisfying x = X/Z and y = Y/Z. The point at infinity is (0,1,1).
-The following variants are used in the optimized scalar multiplication algorithm in order to save
-computations: point representation R1 is given by (X,Y,Z,Ta,Tb), where T=Ta*Tb; representation R2 is (N, D, E, F) = (X+Y,Y-X,2Z,2dT);
+[TwistedRevisited]: the tuple (X, Y, Z, T) with Z nonzero and Z * T = X * Y corresponds to a point (x, y) satisfying x = X/Z and y = Y/Z. The point at infinity is (0,1,1).
+The following slight variants are used in the optimized scalar multiplication algorithm in order to save computations: point representation R1 is given by (X,Y,Z,Ta,Tb), where T=Ta*Tb; representation R2 is (N, D, E, F) = (X+Y,Y-X,2Z,2dT);
 representation R3 is (N, D, Z, T) = (X+Y,Y-X,Z,T); and representation R4 is (X,Y,Z).
-R2 representation was introduced in [Ed25519] to accelerate
+R2 representation was introduced in [Ed25519] to
-additions.
+accelerate additions.

 A point doubling (DBL) takes an R4 point and produces an R1 point.
 For addition, we first define ADD_core that takes an R2 and R3 point and